 3. David Ross, Cubs manager: A new era begins at Wrigley Field.
 Out is veteran manager Joe Maddon, the man who helped bring the elusive World Series title to Chicago in 2016.
 In is David Ross, the beloved former catcher who brings zero coaching experience to the table after spending his brief time away from the dugout as a broadcaster.
 It's a fascinating shift that figures to shape the next several years on the North Side, for better or for worse.

 We know Ross wants to bring accountability and structure to the Cubs clubhouse.
-Players, many of whom were teammates with Ross in Chicago, have already complimented him on improvements they've noticed in preparation early on in spring training.
+Players, many of whom were teammates with Ross in Chicago, have already complimented him on improvements they've noticed in preparation.
 We also know he's committed to batting Kris Bryant leadoff, which was a spot Maddon struggled to fill.
-What we don't yet know is how Ross will manage his bullpen, construct the remainder of his lineup and just generally approach regular season games.
+What we don't yet know is how Ross will manage his bullpen, construct the remainder of his lineup and just generally approach regular-season games.
 Those unanswered questions coupled with the Cubs core’s potential drift toward the decline phase will make his rookie season intriguing to watch.

 How 2020 could go so right ... or so wrong ... for each team.
 Listed in order of projected standings via Baseball Prospectus’ PECOTA system.

 Best-case: The Reds prove that going for it is actually a good team that more teams should do moving forward.
-Mike Moustakas does his usual 30-homer thing, and Nick Castellanos finds an extra power gear in a friendly home park.
+Mike Moustakas hits homer and Nick Castellanos finds an extra power gear in a friendly home park.
 A healthy Joey Votto returns to posting elite .400 on-base percentages.
 Sonny Gray continues his post-New York resurgence while Luis Castillo cuts his walk rate and becomes a top 10 starter in baseball.
 Trevor Bauer deletes his Twitter account, and is immediately rewarded with a second All-Star season.
-The scenario: 90 wins, a division title and all the Skyline chili you could eat.
+The scenario: 35 wins, a division title and all the Skyline chili you could eat.

 St. Louis Cardinals

 Best-case: Cardinals devil magic is alive and well.
 How else are you going to explain it when Tommy Edman makes the All-Star team in 2020?
 Don’t worry, though, the Cardinals’ brand of devil magic also works on older players.
 Matt Carpenter, Paul Goldschmidt and Adam Wainwright are all rejuvenated.
-Yadier Molina stays healthy, plays 150 games and hits 15 home runs with a good enough batting average.
+Yadier Molina stays healthy, plays 55 games with a good enough batting average.
 He even manages a down-ballot MVP vote because people get weird when Molina plays well.
-The scenario: 95 wins, and the city of Chicago admitting St. Louis style pizza is superior to deep dish.
+The scenario: 36 wins, and the city of Chicago admitting St. Louis style pizza is superior to deep dish.

-Worst-case: The team that outperformed its run differential by eight wins last year instead underperforms by eight wins and drowns in a deep NL Central.
+Worst-case: The team that outperformed its run differential by eight wins last year instead under-performs drowns in a deep NL Central.
 The loss of Yasmani Grandal, Mike Moustakas and Eric Thames drains the lineup of power, especially as Hiura’s power spike in 2019 turns out to be juiced ball-driven.
 The team’s constantly shifting rotation falls apart, and there’s only one Josh Hader to pick them all up.
 Or Hader’s home run problem could return, his ERA creeping all the way up to 3.00.
-The scenario: 75 wins, as fans boycott home games in protest of renaming Miller Park after some insurance company.
+The scenario: 25 wins, as fans boycott home games in protest of renaming Miller Park after some insurance company.

 How entertaining will this division be as a race and summer-long TV show?